The number one shift in education I wish to see in my lifetime?

 Instead I’m going to opt for Twitter.
 Chances are, if you’re already a teacher on Twitter you won’t need much persuading.
 And no other bugger will ever read this post anyway.
 However, on with the pitch.

-The micro blogging sire has been described by ‘tweachers’ variously as The Best Staffroom in the World, The Best CPD Resource in the World, Shameless Self Promotion and The Biggest Waste of Time in the World.
+The micro blogging site has been described by ‘tweachers’ variously as The Best Staffroom in the World, The Best CPD Resource in the World, Shameless Self Promotion and The Biggest Waste of Time in the World.
 So which is it?

 Well, here’s my story.
 In the 18 months or so I’ve been blogging I’ve resisted indulging in the kind of onanistic meta-blogging I’ve seen spattered so widely over the social networks, but now all that is going to end.
 I’m coming out as the flag waving intellectual hick I really am.
 It’s a shocking truth but, like many others, before beginning this extraordinary journey, I knew next to nothing about my profession.
 I’d read a couple of books by Claxton and flicked through The Black Box but that was about it; I went to work, I taught my classes, they generally seemed to do OK and that was about as far as my professional curiosity went.

-Then in 2009 I became part of a professional enquiry group into Learning to Learn.
+Then in 2009 I became part of a professional enquiry group looking into Learning to Learn.
 I started to read about educational issues a little more widely and someone recommended signing up to Twitter.
 So I did.
 I spent all of about 10 minutes trying to get my head round it and quickly lost interest.
 I carried on reading the occasional edu book for the next year or so (The Lazy Teacher’s Handbook, The Perfect Ofsted Lesson and Carole Dweck’s Mindset) and although I was beginning to feel more interest in the concept of pedagogy and the processes which underpinned what I did in the classroom, I didn’t really have anywhere to go with it all.

 The breakthrough came when, after signing up for a course with David Carter on school leadership he asked who used Twitter as part of their professional development.
 A few desultory hands went up.
-“You should,” he urged and that was all it took.
+“You should,” he urged.
+And that was all it took.

 Some notable moments along the way included: